Hallelujah78/crossword-app/NOTES.md

   - this might be easy but difficult to make reusable - we'll see
 - fix walkthrough modal and invalid grid modal sizing/positioning on small screens
 - fix the controls styling on small screen
+- further issue: check/reveal/clear buttons are hidden by the keyboard on mobile devices when the user clicks on an answer